xs2014/streamlit-apps/streamlit-eda-app/README.md

-# 📦 Strealit EDA App
+# 📦 Streamlit EDA App

 This app allows you to do exploratory data analysis (EDA) on a dataset.